After intensive development, we present version 4.10 packed with history tracking, manual measurements, and custom times. (more).

 How Do We Measure Website Speed?

-In this text, you'll find out exactly how we collect and process website speed data in the pagespeed.one monitoring system.
+Discover in this text how we precisely download and process website speed data in the monitoring of pagespeed.one.

-Before you proceed, ensure you're familiar with the differences between various types of speed measurements (CrUX, synth, and RUM) and understand the basics of our speed monitoring.
+Before you continue reading, make sure you are familiar with the differences between various types of speed measurements (CrUX, synth, and RUM) and that you know the basics of our speed monitoring.

 Data from Google Users